worseTyler/MarkdownBlogs/2021/06/iot-net-raspberry-pi/index.md

 ### Want More?

 Check out Michael Stokesbarry's [meetup](/video-devcontainers/) on Developing with DevContainers using a Raspberry Pi.
-Also, join the [Spokane .NET Users Group](https://www.meetup.com/Spokane-DevOps-Meetup/) so you don't miss another meetup!
+Also, join the [Spokane .NET Users Group](https://www.meetup.com/Spokane-DevOps-Meetup/) so you don't miss another meet up!

 ![](https://intellitect.com/wp-content/uploads/2021/04/Blog-job-ad-1024x127.png)